 - Have no expectations of the family.
 They likely will not be able to respond to cards, texts, letters or phone calls.
 But keep showing up.

 - Sit with them in their pain and know you cannot fix it.
 Your presence and your love will offer the only balm there is.

 - If you are in their very close circle, offer to help with phone calls and notify others of the child’s death.
 I will be forever grateful to my best friend, Jen, who while deeply grieving herself, made those most difficult phone calls, over and over, when my husband, Mike, and I could not.

 - Go to the memorial service if it is public.

 - It will be OK to cry in front of them.

 - Say the child’s name out loud.
-Say it now, Say in in the years to come.
-Say it to her parents and her family.
+Say it now, say in in the years to come.
+Say it to the child's parents and family.
 It will be the most beautiful music they will hear.

 - Talk about the child who has died.
 Bring up memories of him or of the beautiful way his mom or dad parented him.
 Do not be afraid of reminding them of something painful because a bereaved parent never forgets, not even when they sleep.